Areas Covered

 - 75 questions

-- Time limit of 2 hours
+- 2 hours

-- Minimum Passing Score of 69%
+- Minimum passing score of 69%

 Delivery